strike-finance/options-smart-contracts/README.md

 - [Links](#links)

 ## Introduction
-For our v1 of Options this will be a p2p platform.
-We understand Cardano has a liqudity problem and is currently exploring a pooled options platform.
-This is an American Options platform, where users will have the rights but not the obligation to exercise their contract.
+V1 implementation of options trading on Strike Finance will be p2p.
+We understand Cardano has a liquidity problem and is currently exploring a pooled options alternative.
+This is an American Options platform, where users will have the right, but not the obligation, to exercise their contracts

 ## What Are Options
+An option contract gives the holder the right to buy or sell an asset at a predetermined price before a certain date.
+In an options contract, there are puts and call options.
+A put option allows the holder to sell an asset at a specific price and a call option allows the holder to buy an asset at a specific price.
+Traders will buy put options when they anticipate an asset will decline in value and traders will buy call options when they anticipate an asset rise in value.

 ## Technical High-Level Overview
-[Your high level overview content here]
+No assets are minted or burned in any interaction with the contract.
+Creating an option involves locking UTxOs at the script.
+Since there's no way to validate the creation of option data in this architecture, the Strike Finance platform will ignore malicious option UTxOs and only show users valid ones.
+Actions will simply update fields in the data.
+For example, buying or selling an option will update the current owner field in the data.
+A stablecoin will always be on at least one side of the exchange.
+When creating an option contract, the issuer must lock up assets in the UTxO.
+The assets locked in the UTxO determine whether it's a put or call option:

+**Call Option:**

+* Gives the right to buy assets at a certain price
+* Issuer locks up ADA or other CNTs
+* When exercised, the holder sends stablecoins to the issuer and redeems the locked ADA or CNTs

+**Put Option:**

+* Gives the right to sell ADA or CNTs at a certain price
+* Issuer locks up stablecoins
+* When exercised, the holder sends ADA or CNTs to the issuer and receives stablecoins

 ## Smart Contract Implementation
 [Your smart contract implementation overview here]